 experience, values, personality, interests, and skills

-All incoming students will complete the assessment by August 15th and receive an interpretation and personalized MBTI profile during special event for the class of 2018 .
+All incoming students will complete the Myers-Briggs Type Inventory by August 15th and receive an interpretation and personalized MBTI profile during the January Focus on First Years event for the class of 2018 .